adamsilver/fdpb/01-a-registration-form.md

 ### Crafting Error Messages

 Arguably there is nothing more important than content.
 Users don't come to your website to enjoy the design.
 They come to enjoy the content or the result of using a service.
-Even the most thought-out, inclusive and beautifully designed experience counts for nothing if we ignored the words we use to craft error messages.
+Even the most thought-out, inclusive and beautifully designed experience counts for nothing if we ignored the words used to form error messages.
 One study showed that showing custom messages increased conversion by 0.5% which equated to more than £250,000 in yearly revenue[^15].

 > “Content is the user experience”

 Like labels, hints and any other content, a good error message provides clarity in as fewer words as possible.
 Normally we should drive the design of an interface based on the content - not the other way around.
-But in this particular case understanding how messages are going to be shown and why influences the design of the words themselves.
-This is why Jared Spool says content and design are inseparable work partners.
+But in this case, understanding how messages are going to be shown and why, influences the design of the words themselves.
+This is why Jared Spool says “content and design are inseparable work partners.”

 As we know, we're going to inject messages into a summary panel at the top and next to the fields in context.
 This means, we need to make sure that content works in both places.
 “Enter an ‘at symbol’” is ambiguous when inside the summary but works well next to the field, where the label provides context.

 Maintaining 2 versions of the same message is a hard sell for small gain.
 Instead, we'll design the content to work in both locations.
 In the case of the email address, ‘Your email address needs an “at” symbol.’ works well regardless of location.

-Then there's pleasantries, like start each message with “Please”.
-On the hand this is noisey and repetitive.
+Then there's pleasantries, like starting each message with “Please”.
+On one hand, this is noisey and repetitive.
 On the other it's polite and softens the command.
 For example, ‘Please answer this question’ versus ‘Answer this question’.
 ‘You need to answer this question’ may work better.

 Consider frequency of use.
 People who use the system daily, it's probably a good idea to remove the pleasantries and get to the point.
-For those using a system once of twice, removing the pleasantires may seem blunt and rude.
-Without testing it's hard to know.
+For those using a system once or twice, removing the pleasantires may seem blunt and rude.
+Without user research it's hard to know.

 Whatever approach you take, there's going to be some repetition due to the nature of the content.
 And when we test form validation we often submit the form without entering any information at all.

 ![Wall of errors on a larger form](.)

-This scenario makes the repetition glaringly obvious and as content designers this may cause us to flip out, but consider how often a user submits a long form without entering a single field.
+This scenario makes the repetition glaringly obvious and as content designers this may cause us to flip out.
+But consider how often a user submits a long form without entering a single field.
 Most users aren't trying to break the interface.

 Here's a checklist:

 - **Use punctuation.** Some errors have clauses and contain more than one sentence.
 - **Be specific.** If you know why something has gone wrong, say so.
 ‘The email is invalid.’ is ambiguous and puts the burden on the user.
 ‘The email needs an “at” symbol’ is explicit and clear.
 - **Use the active voice**.
-For example, ‘Enter your name’ not ‘Your name must have an entry’.
+For example, ‘Enter your name’ not ‘First name must be entered’.
 - Don't blame the user.
 Just let them know what's gone wrong and how to fix it.
 - **Use plain language.** Error messages are not an opportunity to promote your brand's tone of voice.
 - **Be human, avoid jargon.** Avoid avoid words like *invalid*, *unrecognised* and *mandatory*.